TheRealOwenJ/randommazegame/readme.md

-Its a small but fun maze game written in HTML,
+its a small but fun maze game written in HTML.
-Things that are coming:
-Auto-scaling Minimap
-Instead of choosing rays you will choose quality Better UI
+things coming soon:
+- auto-scaling minimap
+- choose quality instead of rays
+- better UI

-I dont really care if you steal it tbh.
+i dont really care if you steal it, tbh.

 link: https://randommazegame.netlify.app